jamesgathu/T-News/README.md

 # News Demo
 News Demo provides a simple example of a news App.

-The application gets new metadata from https://newsapi.org/ To set up and learn please get API key first.
+The application gets new metadata from [NewsApi](https://newsapi.org/) To set up and learn please get API key first.

 ![Alt text](screenshots/1.png?raw=true "News")
 ![Alt text](screenshots/2.png?raw=true "News")

+Want to learn more about the developer?
+[Visit Developers site](http://165.227.122.70/)